adica/embed-items/README.md

 </div>
 ```

-When the `sdk.js` script run - it builds an `iframe` on the host page and refer its `src` attribute to the relevant item on `playbuzz` servers.
+When the `sdk.js` script run - it builds an `iframe` on the host page and refer its `src` attribute to the relevant item on the `playbuzz` servers.

 ```html
 //host page